IAmMarcelJung/FABulUSB_controller_ol2_ihp/README.md

 - `config.json`: Configuration for the OpenLane 2 flow.
 - `clocks.sdc`: Constraint file for the two clocks used.
-- `rtl`: Empty directory where a link to the external RTL files can be placed.
+- `ip`: Empty directory where a the external code will be put.

+## Instructions

+The setup is based on [https://github.com/mole99/ihp-openlane-examples](this example) by Leo Moser.